Update of the phase-shift analysis of the low-energy $\pi N$ data: The 2020 PSAs

-Interestingly, the effects observed in Figs.~\ref{fig:sfPIPDB2} and \ref{fig:sfPIMDB2} match very well those obtained in the analysis of the output of the SAID solution WI08, see Figs.~4 and 6 of Ref.~\cite{mr6}!
-The inevitable conclusion is that, when forcing the $\pi^- p$ CX reaction data into a joint optimisation scheme, the analysis becomes biased at low energies, in the sense of an unmistakable departure from the statistical expectation.
+Interestingly, the effects displayed in Figs.~\ref{fig:sfPIPDB2} and \ref{fig:sfPIMDB2} match well those observed in the analysis of the output of the SAID solution WI08, see Figs.~4 and 6 of Ref.~\cite{Matsinos2017}.
+The inevitable conclusion is that, when forcing the $\pi^- p$ CX reaction data into a joint optimisation scheme, the analysis becomes biased at low energy, in the sense of an unmistakable departure from the statistical expectation.

-The results of this section demonstrate the importance of the steps which must be taken in a data analysis, towards the understanding of the outcome of the optimisation.
-The goodness of the data description of the entire input DB must be investigated; however, the same also applies to the parts of the DB which comprise autonomous subsets (in this case, the measurement sets for the different reactions).
-Unless these steps are successfully carried out, there can be no confidence in the results of an analysis in terms of presence of a bias in the optimisation.
+The results of this section demonstrate the importance of the steps which need to be taken in the data analysis, towards the understanding of the outcome of the optimisation.
+The quality of the data description of the input DB needs to be investigated.
+However, the same also applies to subsets of the DB, in this case autonomous ones, i.e., the measurement sets of the two reactions comprising the input data.
+Unless these steps are carried out (and yield acceptable results), there can be no confidence in the outcome of the optimisation in terms of the presence of bias.
+For the sake of example regarding the importance of this step, one should mention that the weighted linear least-squares fit to \emph{all} $z_j$ values for the PSA of the tDB$_{+/0}$ results in an intercept of $1.013(11)$ and a slope of $(-1.7 \pm 1.6) \cdot 10^{-4}$ MeV$^{-1}$, i.e., values which \emph{are not} incompatible with the statistical expectation (at our $\mathrm{p}_{\rm min}$ value).
+Unless one takes the step to carry out \emph{separate} tests for the two distinct subsets of the DB, the biased outcome of the optimisation is bound to remain as hidden as it is in the WI08 solution \cite{Matsinos2017}.